 - Presentations to student groups

-- Students can talk about their nutritional needs directly with one of Dining Services' Register Dietitians.
+- Students can talk about their nutritional needs directly with one of Dining Services' Registered Dietitians.
 For individual questions or to schedule a one-on-one, email email@example.com.

 Nutrition Information for Menu Items

 You can use our interactive nutrition analysis program to view today's menu and find nutrition information for menu items.
-Additionally, you can use our allergen filter to find menu items that do or do not contain one of the eight most common allergens.
+Additionally, you can use our allergen/ingredient filter to find menu items that do or do not contain one of the eight most common allergens and up to 3 ingredients of your choice.

 Reliable Nutrition Web Sites